Horse64/core.horse64.org/docs/Features.md

 What Horse64 is good at
 -----------------------

-This is what Horse64 is intended to be good at:
+This is what Horse64 is intended to be suited for:

+- Helping beginners and contributors **get started
-- Beginner friendly while still suitable for larger projects.
+  🚀 quickly** while still suitable for larger projects.

-- Easy to install, easy to get started.

-- Desktop apps are created and shipped self-contained automatically.
+- Desktop **apps are shipped 📦 mostly self-contained** by default.

-- Server backends are written easily due to integrated networking.

-- Safety runtime checks help with keeping your app stable.
+- Creation and maintenance of **server backends using the 📶 integrated networking.**

-- Concurrency out-of-the-box supports efficient I/O and networking.
+- Concurrency out-of-the-box supports **📱 responsive, non-blocking behavior.**

 What Horse64 is bad at